colab-coop/bylaws/ARTICLE-1.markdown

 ### Section 1.1  Classification of Members

-(a) Definition: Invested Members are Members of the Cooperative who have completed the Member review process, paid full buy-in investment by capital investment or by work counting directly toward capital investment.
+(a) Definition: Invested Members are Members of the Cooperative who have completed the Member review process and paid full buy-in investment by capital investment or by work counting directly toward capital investment.

-(b) Definition: Working Members are CoLabrs who have followed the processes defined in section 1.3 for promotion from Provisional Membership to Working Membership.
+(b) Definition: Working Members are Members of the Cooperative who have followed the processes defined in section 1.3 for promotion from Provisional Membership to Working Membership.

-(c) Definition: Provisional Members are CoLabrs who have followed the processes defined in section 1.2 for promotion from Friend of CoLab.
+(c) Definition: Provisional Members are Members of the Cooperative who have followed the processes defined in section 1.2 for promotion from Friend of CoLab.

-(d) Definition: Friends of CoLab are CoLabrs who are not currently members at any level.
+(d) Definition: Friends of CoLab are people who have worked at CoLab in any capacity who are not currently members at any level.

 (e) Definition: The Member Body is composed of all members at all levels currently active with CoLab Cooperative Incorporated.